s-20/unnamed/Connections.md

 The GM may use any of your Connections as a plot hook.
 Your friend in the DOT might get kidnapped, or someone else who belonged to your unit in the war might need a favor.

 You can ignore this sort of thing, but doing so burns the Connection down to a stack of 0, with all the consequences described above.
 This can even make the character lose Event Connections and things you can't normally permanently lose - if word gets out that your character won't help his fellow veterans, they won't help you either.

-## Shared Connections

-It's a good idea (but not a requirement) for PCs to have Connections in common.
-This creates a connection between the characters, and brings the Connection in question more strongly into the setting.
-There is also a small mechanical advantage.

-If two characters have a Connection in common, and they both pull it towards the same task, they can make a single roll instead of rolling separately.
-You only use the highest stack to count dice, but a number of those dice equal to the lowest stack is rolled as d8s without burning the Connection.

-For example, let's say Jack is friends with Bob the Blacksmith (he has the Bob the Blacksmith is my Friend connection with a stack of 1), and Anya is Bob's daughter (she has Bob's Daughter with a stack of 2).
-Jack and Anya want Bob to forge swords for them, but they don't have any money, so they pull the Connection.
-Instead of making separate rolls, they go together.

-Anya has the highest stack, so they get two dice.
-Jack's lower stack of 1 means that one of those dice is a d8, so they roll 1d6 and 1d8.
-If Jack also had a stack of 2, they'd roll 2d8 instead.
-If Jack had a stack of 4, and Anya had a stack of 3, they'd roll 1d6 and 3d8 - and so on.

 ## Other PCs as Connections